 • E-Publishing: DigitalCommons@Fairfield facilitates creation of electronic journals, newsletters and conferences.

 • Grant requirements: Submitting your works to DigitalCommons@Fairfield can help meet the criterion of some grants with data-sharing aspects.
 An example is those funded by the NIH.

 DigitalCommons@Fairfield plans to achieve very broad collection development goals for our digital collections.
-However, upon initial launch, priority is being given to faculty publications available in digital format.
+However, at the present time priority is being given to faculty publications available in digital format.

 Appropriate content may be added following the guidelines below:

-- Upon initial launch, library personnel will check for publisher copyright policies on behalf of faculty.
+- Library personnel will check for publisher copyright policies on behalf of faculty.
 The first step is to contact the Project Coordinator for DigitalCommons@Fairfield at firstname.lastname@example.org with your CV or other information regarding any content you would like added to the repository.

 - If your work contains images, music, data sets, or other accompanying material that is not original work created by you, you must include permission from the original content provider or those items will not be included in the IR submission.

 - If your work includes interviews, you must include a statement that you have permission from the interviewee(s) to make their interviews public.